VycSane/alx-system_engineering-devops/0x02-shell_redirections/README.md

 13. The 12-newest_files script displays the 10 newest files in the current directory.

+14. The 13-unique script takes a list of words as input and prints only words that appear exactly once.

 20. The 19-AZ script replaces all characters A and c from input to Z and e respectively.

 21. The 20-hiago script removes all letters c and C from input.